 The QMS "Better Grazing" grazing project, which launched in July 2017, aims to help farmers identify opportunities to improve their utilisation of grazed grass and follows the very successful QMS Grazing Group project that ended in April 2017.

 The new “Better Grazing” initiative has established five regional groups in Perth, Inverurie, Inverness, Lockerbie and Melrose.
 Each group will meet four times a year and will help livestock farmers around Scotland find ways to improve the utilisation of grass on their farms and increase the kilogrammes of meat produced per hectare.
+Find out when the next Better Grazing meeting is taking place here.

 Scotland’s climate is well suited to growing grass.
 However, it’s not just about the quantity of grass we can grow here - quality is also fundamental to maximising its value for livestock.
 Understanding how to maximise both quality and quantity is key to turning grass, our cheapest and best feed, into meat.